Mamba State-Space Models Are Lyapunov-Stable Learners: Experimental Details

-For MPFT, {\tt Flash Attention 2.0}~\cite{dao2022flashattention} via {\tt flash\_attn 2.5.7} was used for Pythia models.
+For MPFT, {\tt Flash Attention 2.0}~\citep{dao2022flashattention} via {\tt flash\_attn 2.5.7} was used for Pythia models.
 For \halfp{} and \bhalfp{} inference results, Flash Attention 2.0 was used for both Pythia and OLMo models.
 For OLMo results, the 336B-token checkpoint was used by specifying \texttt{revision=step80000-tokens336B}.

-Outside of the OpenHermes hyperparameter search, all Alpaca and OpenHermes fine-tuning experiments used the following training recipe (adapted from \cite{tunstall2023zephyr}): \texttt{AdamW\_torch} optimizer, \texttt{cosine annealing} schedule, no gradient accumulation, maximum norm of 1.0 for gradient clipping, and no warmup steps.
+All Alpaca and OpenHermes fine-tuning experiments used the following training recipe (adapted from \citep{tunstall2023zephyr}): \texttt{AdamW\_torch} optimizer, \texttt{cosine annealing} schedule, no gradient accumulation, maximum norm of 1.0 for gradient clipping, and no warmup steps.
 Training epochs used for all Alpaca and OpenHermes experiments were three and one, respectively.
 For both Pythia and Mamba models, the learning rate and LoRA dimension $r$ were scaled to improve performance of smaller models (per-model values listed in Table~\ref{table:pythiaMamba_lrLora}).

-For \sll{}, targeted Mamba layers were \verb|{x_proj, embeddings, in_proj, out_proj}|; \verb|x_proj| is the large \mambablock{} memory buffer which, when targeted by LoRA, regularizes the majority of SSM parameters during fine-tuning through weight tying (Theorem~\ref{theorem:peftRegularization}).
+For \sll{}, targeted Mamba layers were \verb|{x_proj, embeddings, in_proj, out_proj}|; \verb|x_proj| is a large \mambablock{} memory buffer which, when targeted by LoRA, adapts parameters $\BoldDelta_{t}, \BoldB_{t}$, and $\BoldC_{t}$.
 Pythia targeted \sll{} layers were \verb|{dense, embed_in, query_key_value, dense_h_to_4h,dense_4h_to_h}|, chosen to balance performance across model sizes.

-All experiments in Tables~\ref{table:mamba_pretrained_icl} and ~\ref{table:mambaTransformers_pretrained_mpft}, Figures~\ref{fig:finetuning_precisions} and ~\ref{fig:timing_memory} were run using a single-GPU Nvidia A10G (24 GB total memory).
-For Pythia and Mamba \all{} experiments in Figure~\ref{fig:icl_plots}, all experiments were run on an A10G, except for \texttt{Mamba 2.8B}, which exceeded A10G memory capacity and was run on an Nvidia H100 (80 GB total memory).
+All experiments were run using a single-GPU Nvidia A10G (24 GB total memory).
+For Pythia, Mamba, and Mamba-2 \all{} experiments in Figure~\ref{fig:icl_plots}, all models followed the same training and PEFT recipes, save for Mamba-2 \texttt{2.7B} which required a LoRA $r$ dimension of 64 to fit in A10G memory.